zhangshi0512/cs5330_project05_mnist_digit_recognition/README.md

 In this experimentation phase, the primary objective is to explore the impact of varying different aspects of the deep network architecture on the MNIST Fashion dataset.
 The MNIST Fashion dataset, being more complex than the standard MNIST digits dataset, serves as an ideal candidate to observe the effects of these architectural changes.
 The following dimensions have been chosen for this experiment:

-- The Number of Filters in Convolution Layers: The options explored are 10, 20, and 30 filters.
+- The Number of Filters in Convolution Layers: The options explored are 5, 10, 20, and 30 filters.
 - The Number of Hidden Nodes in the Dense Layer: The numbers tested are 32, 64, 128, and 256 nodes.
-- The Dropout Rate: Different dropout rates tested are 0.3, 0.5, and 0.7.
+- The Dropout Rate: Different dropout rates tested are 0.3, 0.5, 0.7, and 0.9.

 The experimental approach is structured around a linear search strategy.
 In this method, two of the parameters will be held constant while varying the third.
 This process will be repeated in a round-robin fashion, changing the variable parameter each time.
-The plan is to automate this process to efficiently evaluate 36 (3 x 4 x 3) network variations.
+The plan is to automate this process to efficiently evaluate 64 (4 x 4 x 4) network variations.

-Metrics for evaluation will include accuracy, training time, and loss.
+Metrics for evaluation will include accuracy, training time, and average loss.
 These metrics will provide a comprehensive understanding of each network variation's performance and efficiency.

 ##### B. Predict the results